laibaarshad03/Clustering-K-means/README.md

 # Clustering-K-means
-Clustering using K means algorithm in artificial intelligence
+Clustering implemented in python using K means algorithm in artificial intelligence.